MaxWhisson/Skelia.jl/README.md

 ## Interface

 The general interface, like Skel, is very simple.
-Additional skeleton types may be added.
-For simplicity, when comparing to Skel, the explicit `Seq` and `Pipe` PAS have been removed, with `Seq`s being represented just by their function, and `Pipe`s being represented by a vector of PAS.
-This somewhat improves readability, but makes the typing of the functions a bit messier.
+Additional `skeleton` types may be added.

-For specifying a PAS structure, the following structs are provided:
+For specifying a PAS structure, the following (`skeleton`) structs are provided:

+* `Seq\1` which represents the most basic sequential unit of work.
+Represented by a single `f`unction parameter.

+* `Pipe\1` which represents a parallel pipeline, with a vector of PAS `stages` as a parameter.

 * `Workpool\2` which takes a `n`umber of workers and an `inner` PAS.
 This structure is replicated `n` times to execute in parallel, with each worker PAS requesting a new task when completed.